valgaze/df-cheatcodes/docs/requestCheat.md

 // Note transformgrpc is true
 const requester = new RequestCheat(config);

-// There are aliases for this, but most explicit version using "global" config const eventPayload = requester.constructRequest({
+// There are aliases for this, but most explicit version using "global" config (globally-set session, languageCode, etc with overwrites) const eventPayload = requester.buildRequest({
   kind: "event",
-  payload: {
+  content: {
     name: "my event",
     parameters: { a: 1, b: 2, c: ["hi", "yay", "bonjour"] },
-    languageCode: "en_US",
   },
 });

-requester.send(eventPayload);
+// Send to backend specified in config requester.send(eventPayload);
 /**
- * EventPayload (grpc transformed)
+ * EventPayload (grpc transformed protostruct on event parameters)
  * {
  *	"queryInput": {
  *		"event": {